Azure-Samples/ASA-Samples-Event-Driven-Application/README.md

 Let's jump in and get the event-driven app up and running in Azure.
 When you are finished, you will have a fully functional event driven app deployed on Azure.
 In later steps, you'll see how to setup a pipeline and run the application.

+Before delving into the step-by-step execution of the application, you can simply click the Deploy to Azure button.
+This will instantly deploy the app to Azure Spring Apps.

 | Deploy to Azure Spring Apps | |
 |--|--|
 | Consumption plan   |[![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2FASA-Samples-Event-Driven-Application%2Fmain%2Finfra%2Fazuredeploy-asa-consumption.json)|